-Ready-to-operate contact BTB/RTO (X3B/14,15)
+Ready-to-operate contact BTB/RTO (X3B/14, X3B/15)

 Operational readiness (terminals X3B/14 and X3B/15) is signaled by a floating relay contact.
-The contact is closed when the servo amplifier is ready for operation, and the signal is not influenced by the enable signal, the I2t-limit, or the brake threshold.
+The contact is closed when the servo amplifier is ready for operation, and the signal is not influenced by the enable signal, the l2t-limit, or the brake threshold.

 All faults cause the BTB/RTO contact to open and the output stage to be switched off (if the BTB/RTO contact is open, the output stage is inhibited -> no power output).
-A list of the error messages can be found on page 104.
+Error messages are listed on page 118.

-Programmable digital outputs DIGITAL-OUT 1 / 2 (X3A/6,7):
+Programmable digital outputs DIGITAL-OUT 1 and DIGITAL-OUT 2 (X3A/6,X3A/7):

 Pins 6 and 7 on X3A can be used as either inputs or outputs.
-Choose the function you require in the setup software.
+Choose the function you require in the setup software (OxMODE).
 The outputs are floating outputs, so the 24 V switching voltage must be provided by an external supply.